karolaya/taolu-enhancer/extras/dependencies-installation/arch.md

     make
     sudo make install

-For some reason, `sudo make install` does not copy the libraries in `build/lib` to where it should (if you thing it did for you, skip this part).
+For some reason, `sudo make install` does not copy the libraries in `build/lib` to where it should (if you think it did for you, skip this part).
 All we need to do is copy them via brute force:

     cd lib
     sudo cp -R . /lib